Updated: Jun 23

 Effects: Belief perseverance can have a variety of negative effects.
 For example, it can lead to confirmation bias, which is the tendency to seek out information that confirms existing beliefs and ignore information that contradicts them.
 Additionally, it can lead to a lack of critical thinking, as people may be less likely to consider alternative perspectives.
 Finally, it can lead to a lack of progress, as people may be less likely to consider new ideas or solutions.

-Overall, belief perseverance is a psychological phenomenon that can have a variety of negative effects.
 It is important to be aware of this phenomenon and to be open to considering alternative perspectives.
-By doing so, we can avoid the pitfalls of belief perseverance and make more informed decisions.

 Do you want to expand your knowledge on this topic?
 Read our full in-depth article on cognitive biases.